Maximize your game’s international appeal with these video game localization strategies, best practices, and tips from our experts.

 Video game translation is about rendering a game’s written and spoken words in a new language.

-It’s a critical part of getting your game ready for a foreign market, requiring that you have a team of experienced translators who are both native in the target language and deeply familiar with video game translation.
+It’s a critical part of getting your game ready for a foreign market.
+It requires you to have a team of experienced translators who are both native in the target language and deeply familiar with video game translation.

 While central to international success, game translation is just part of the work you’ll need to succeed abroad.

-A technical process that takes place during development, internationalization addresses issues like text character encoding and making sure the source code will function in different regions.
-Internationalization also focuses on issues around date and time formats, the user interface, and more.
+It’s a technical process that takes place during development.
+Internationalization addresses issues like text character encoding and making sure the source code will function in different regions.
+It also focuses on issues around date and time formats, the user interface, and more.